Ms Shan looked at the letter and found that it had stubbornly refused to change its meaning while she'd been looking away.

 "It's pretty bland stuff all around," Marlon said.
 "Company sees an opportunity and goes for it."

-He picked his teacup up off of Ms Shen's desk.
-Ms Shen noticed his eyes wandering around the cramped little office.
+He picked his teacup up off of the desk.
+Ms Shan noticed his eyes wandering around the cramped little office.
 They never seemed to settle on the desk.
 She wondered what, if anything, that meant.

 "I'm not the only one doing something about the Barnlings, am I?"
-Ms Shen said.
+Ms Shan said.
 Marlon looked almost comically shocked.
-Ms Shen rolled her eyes.
+Ms Shan rolled her eyes.
 "I'm not stupid, Marlon.
 I'm a good manager, and like any good manager I know when not to see something.
-But just because I choose not to see, that doesn't mean I don't know."
+But just because I choose not to see something, that doesn't mean I don't know it's there."

 Marlon's jaw clenched.

-"It's to stop now," Ms Shen said.
-"Ok?
+"It's to stop now," Ms Shan said.
+"Okay?
 If there's one thing I've learned from chasing this application through council it's that even though those DIY Barn managers look like postal workers and dentists, they can be real frigging Nazis."

 Marlon said nothing.
-Ms Shen noted that he had not actually admitted to anything.
+Ms Shan noted that he had not actually admitted to anything.
 Yes!
 Plausible deniability!
 Thank you Marlon!

-"I'm responsible for the safety of the people here," Ms Shen continued.
+"I'm responsible for the safety of the people here," Ms Shan continued.
 "And I don't want anyone else getting hurt.
 The risks just aren't worth it.
 Seriously, why die over a low-paying McJob."

 Marlon reached down for his tea, carefully not looking at the desk.
-Ms Shen stared at him for a while, drumming her fingers on an unoccupied corner of the desk.
+Ms Shan stared at him for a while, drumming her fingers on an unoccupied corner of the desk.

 "You finished?" she said.
 "Good.
 That was the dumbest thing I ever heard.
 This place is nothing.
 Nothing permanent, anyway.
 It's a temporary feature, a whirlpool between the current of supply and the current of demand.
 One day it'll be gone with nothing to show for it.
 Maybe that day will be distant, but probably it will be soon.
 And nobody will miss it and nobody will care because it was never built to last."